KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleAssistant by bugsounet](https://github.com/bugsounet/MMM-GoogleAssistant)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
+2. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `GooglePhotosLib.js`: Replace it with built-in fetch.
+4. Information: There are updates for 1 dependencie(s):
+   - sweetalert2  ^11.15.9  →  ^11.15.10

 ### [MMM-GoogleBirthdaysProvider by PalatinCoder](https://github.com/PalatinCoder/MMM-GoogleBirthdaysProvider)